-“Anything you’ve read about an ecommerce business is that customer acquisition is the easy part, but how do you actually keep customers?”
-Managing director of the investment firm, Andrew Bluestein, said.
+“Anything you’ve read about an ecommerce business is that customer acquisition is the easy part, but how do you actually keep customers?” managing director of Bluestein & Associates, Andrew Bluestein, said.

 Bluestein & Associates saw that consumers wanted an even more convenient option to enjoying meals at home that didn’t involve 45 minutes of prep time with Factor 75's offering of fresh, healthy meals that came already prepared as a strategy to boost retention rates.